 The Early Years of the Atlantic City Poker Scene

-It’s hard to imagine this now, but 25 years ago there wasn’t a casino in the entire American Northeast which offered poker, nor were there any legal full-time poker rooms.
-Not even one.
+Difficult as it may be to imagine now, 25 years ago there wasn’t a casino in the American Northeast that had poker games, nor were there any legal full-time poker rooms.
+Nowhere.
+Not one.

 Atlantic City had gambling.
 But poker wasn’t legal.
 Not until 1993.

-Now, casinos spread poker games just about everywhere — in Connecticut, Delaware, Maryland, New Hampshire, New Jersey, New York, Pennsylvania, and West Virginia.
+Today, casinos spread poker games just about everywhere — including Connecticut, Delaware, Maryland, New Hampshire, New Jersey, New York, Pennsylvania, and West Virginia.
 Poker will be coming soon to Massachusetts.
-Northern Virginia and the District of Columbia will have poker within a year (at nearby MGM National Harbor, which is actually in Maryland).
+Northern Virginia and the District of Columbia will have poker within a year (at nearby MGM National Harbor, actually in Maryland).
 Poker will also expand significantly throughout New York State, as seven new casinos have been approved.

-I lived in Washington, DC in between the years 1992 and 2001.
+I lived in Washington, DC for two periods, in the mid-80s, and also the years 1992 yo 2001.
 So, I experienced poker’s formative period firsthand when it was first introduced in Atlantic City casinos, then later at Foxwoods and Mohegan Sun (in Connecticut).
-Poker’s expansion gave me the opportunity to write for Card Player magazine (my first poker writing gig) way back in 1993.
+Poker’s expansion gave me the opportunity to write for Card Player magazine (my first poker writing gig) in 1993.
 One could say that poker’s move into New Jersey eventually triggered what for me ended up being a career change.
 Many of my friend’s lives changed as well, as they became professional poker players, or eventually found jobs working within the industry.

 We should all remember that, and continue to live by it.